The holonomy Lie $\infty$-groupoid of a singular foliation I: Main results

 \section{Main results}

-In \cite{AS}, Androulidakis and Skandalis have constructed the holonomy groupoid of a singular foliation, which is a topological groupoid.
+In \cite{AS}, Androulidakis and Skandalis have constructed the holonomy groupoid of a singular foliation, which is a topological groupoid, but not a Lie groupoid in general.
 In this section, we announce the construction of the holonomy para-Lie $ \infty$-groupoid.
 We refer to Appendix \ref{Appendix:higher-groupoids} for the notion of (para) Lie $\infty$-groupoid on a manifold $M$.
-Recall that, for us, (para) Lie $\infty$-groupoid are (para) simplicial manifolds $ K_\bullet $ such that for every $n \geq 1$, $K_n$ is a \underline{finite} dimensional manifold, which may be non-connected but has to have connected components that are \underline{all of the same dimension}.
-Also, $ K_0=M$.
+In one word, a (para) Lie $\infty$-groupoid are Kan semi-simplicial manifolds $ K_\bullet $ such that for every $n \geq 1$, $K_n$ is a \underline{finite} dimensional manifold, which may be non-connected but has to have connected components that are \underline{all of the same dimension}.
+Also, $ K_0=M$, and degeneracies have to exist, although they may not satisfy all the simplicial relations.

 The construction of Androulidakis and Skandalis holonomy groupoid is based on the notion of bi-submersion introduced by themselves.
 So is our construction: we have provided detailed appendices, \ref{sec:bi-submersion} and \ref{sec:Equivalentbi-submersions}, presenting further developments and new results on this concept: in the particular the notion of equivalence, of total relations, and of bi-vertical vector fields are explained in detail in these appendices.